Air conditioning: Operating principles

 Cooling in traditional air conditioner systems is accomplished using the vapor-compression cycle, which uses a refrigerant's forced circulation and phase change between gas and liquid to transfer heat.
 The vapor-compression cycle can occur within a unitary, or packaged piece of equipment, or within a chiller that is connected to terminal cooling equipment (such as a fan coil unit in an air handler) on its evaporator side and heat rejection equipment such as a cooling tower on its condenser side.
 An air source heat pump shares many components with an air conditioning system, but includes a reversing valve, which allows the unit to be used to heat as well as cool a space.

 Air conditioning equipment will reduce the absolute humidity of the air processed by the system if the surface of the evaporator coil is significantly cooler than the dew point of the surrounding air.
 An air conditioner designed for an occupied space will typically achieve a 30% to 60% relative humidity in the occupied space.

-Most modern air-conditioning systems feature a dehumidification mode, in which the compressor runs.
-At the same time, the fan is slowed to reduce the evaporator temperature and condense more water.
-A dehumidifier uses the same refrigeration cycle but incorporates both the evaporator and the condenser into the same air path; the air first passes over the evaporator coil, where it is cooled and dehumidified, before passing over the condenser coil, where it is warmed again before it is released back into the room.
+Some air-conditioning systems can use reduced indoor airflow during cooling to increase the proportion of latent moisture removal.
+The effect depends on the equipment and operating conditions; reduced airflow can also lower sensible and total cooling capacity, and excessively low airflow can cause evaporator-coil icing.

+A conventional refrigerant dehumidifier cools incoming air below its dew point at the evaporator, where moisture condenses, and then passes the dried air over the condenser to reheat it before returning it to the space.

 Free cooling can sometimes be selected when the external air is cooler than the internal air.
 In this case, the compressor does not need to be used, resulting in high cooling efficiencies for these times.
 This may also be combined with seasonal thermal energy storage.